2022 Porsche 911 GT3 RS spotted: prices, specs and release date

 2021 Porsche 911 GT3 design

-There’s no mistaking a Porsche 911 GT3 for any of the other variants of the 911 — it looks like a racing car that took the wrong turn at Silverstone to find its way on the M1.
+The Porsche 911 GT3 already looks like a racing car that took the wrong turn at Silverstone to find its way on the M1, but it’s seeming like the RS model will look even more dramatic.

 At the front of the car, 20-inch alloy wheels are fitted as standard with the rears slightly larger at 21-inches.
 All four come with race-spec centre locks instead of conventional wheel nuts.